Professionalism and patriotism

 It has always been like this, ever since the first recognisable war correspondents put on their boots to report an earlier war over Crimea in the mid-nineteenth century.
 But reporting war has never been easy.
 As former Sunday Times Editor Harold Evans points out, truth gets buried under the rabble-rousing and rubble of war.
 Only after the conflict, he says, is there time to sift the ashes for truth.

-In his updated edition of his award-winning book The First Casualty, which traces a history of media reporting of wars and conflicts, Phillip Knightley warns that it could be getting worse:2
+In the updated edition of his award-winning book The First Casualty, which traces a history of media reporting of wars and conflicts, Phillip Knightley warns that it could be getting worse:2

 ‘The sad truth is that in the new millennium, government propaganda prepares its citizens for war so skilfully that it is quite likely that they do not want the truthful, objective and balanced reporting that good war correspondents once did their best to provide.’